howdoicomputer/bookshelfbot/README.md

 ## How it Works

-The bot is an OTP application that has two child applications: a GenStage 'consumer' provided by the Nostrum library that will receive data from Discord and act on it, and a Cachex process that will help enable response caching for returned API responses from Google Books.
+The bot is an OTP application that has two child applications: a GenStage 'consumer' provided by the Nostrum library that will receive data from Discord and act on it and a Cachex process that caches Google Books API responses for better bot performance.
 You can see these both started as children in `lib/bookshelf_bot/application.ex`.

 The API wrapper for the Google Books service is in `lib/bookshelf_bot/google_books`.
 It is *very* simple and only wraps the `https://www.googleapis.com/books/v1/volumes` endpoint.
 This API wrapper is used by the main Discord consumer code to query for book information.